scottschmidl/Fruits-and-Veggies-Nutrition-Facts/README.md

 # Goals

-How successfully will a Naive Bayes model and a Convolution Neural Network train and test on a subset of all the images?
+How successfully will a Naive Bayes model, Random Forest, and a Convolution Neural Network train and test on the images?
+Incorporate a Recommender, NLP, and Unsupervised Learning.
+Make a Flask App that can be deployed to the public via AWS to help people reach optimum nutrition.
-Learn Nutrition Facts from Pears and Tomatoes
+Learn Nutrition Facts of various fruits and vegetables.

-Update to this 09/23/2020: Will be adding more ML models and Recommender, as well as deploying on AWS.
-I will expand on the database, as well.

 # Closer Look

+How this project started:

 I spent quite a while deciding if I would use the whole data set with all unique items, but settled on a binary approach.
 I was left with deciding fruits and vegetables or which 2 unique fruits or vegetables.
 I ultimately decided on the latter.
 I chose to combine the Training, Testing, and variety folders to their own unique folders, for simplicity.
 To start I've used a subset of Pears and Tomatoes from these two data sets.
 I settled on 2313 images of Tomatoes and 3175 images of Pears.
 With my goals in mind, I started by taking a look at the images and for visualization I got the average images.

+Where it will go:

+Even though the above is where the project started, it has had many updates and updates will continue to happen, until it is ready to deploy to public.

 Average Pear/Average Tomato: